jeff-follestad/ecommerce-backend/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End

-## User Story
+## Overview

-AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies.
+This goal of this back end project is to help online retailers modernize their e-commerce websites to create a better customer experience and increase profits.

 ## Acceptance Criteria

-GIVEN a functional Express.js API
+This projects leverage MySQL2 and Sequelize packages to connect Express.js API to a MySQL database and the dotenv package.
+The back-end includes environment variables to store sensitive data, like the MySQL username, password, and database name.

-WHEN I add my database name, MySQL username, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize
+The user accesses the new database with their MySQL username, and MySQL password to an environment variable file.
+The user is then connected to the database using Sequelize.

-WHEN I enter schema and seed commands
-THEN a development database is created and is seeded with test data
+When the user enters schema and seed commands, a development database is created and is seeded with test data.

-WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database
+The user enters the command to invoke the application and the server is started, and the Sequelize models are synced to the MySQL database.

-WHEN I open API GET routes in Insomnia Core for categories, products, or tags

-THEN the data for each of these routes is displayed in a formatted JSON
+API GET routes in Insomnia Core for categories, products, or tags, the the data for each of these routes is displayed in a formatted JSON.

-WHEN I test API POST, PUT, and DELETE routes in Insomnia Core

-THEN I am able to successfully create, update, and delete data in my database
+API POST, PUT, and DELETE routes in Insomnia Core successfully create, update, and delete data in my database